meltano/meltano/docs/src/_cloud/encrypting_secrets.md

 Secrets are not able to be decrypted after they are set.
 If you need to change a secret, you can set the secret again.

+### Alpha Phase Encryption Method
+> The following method will be deprecated in Beta
 #### Public Key

 During the on-boarding process, Meltano will provide you with the Public Key of your public/private encryption key pair.